linkerd/rfc/design/0003-isolated-integration-tests.md

 Tests will no longer be isolated by namespace.
 Each will require its own cluster so that it can require specific initial state.

+This will be the default behavior, but can be configured with a `--skip-cluster` flag that changes the behavior back to creating namespaces for each test.

 Currently, the existing tests all assume the same initial state.
 With each test running within its own cluster, deleting the cluster is all that is